48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 Bar Beach stairs Newcastle

-Bar Beach – These stairs are one reason to walk Bather’s north to south 😉
+Bar Beach – These stairs are one reason to walk Bather’s north to south!

-Learn more about Newcastle’s beautiful beaches here
+Find more of Newcastle’s beautiful beaches

 City Art and History Walk

-The local tourism office has a bunch of maps you can download or collect from their centre in the old Civic train station.
+Newcastle is perfect for exploring on foot, with its mix of colonial architecture, natural beauty, and street art.
+The local tourism office offers downloadable maps or you can pick one up from their centre in the old Civic train station.

 Civic Theatre Newcastle